 The Centre for Clinical Genomics laboratory conducts clinical next-generation sequencing assays.

 The mandate of the Centre for Clinical Genomics is to provide sustainable and scalable clinical diagnostic genomic testing for the population of BC.
-This testing requires high throughput sequencing capabilities and extensive bioinformatic expertise, which are made possible through partnerships with the BC Cancer Agency's Canada’s Michael Smith Genome Sciences Centre.
+This testing requires high throughput sequencing capabilities and extensive bioinformatic expertise, which are made possible through partnerships with BC Cancer's Michael Smith Genome Sciences Centre.

 Assay test panels offered by the Centre for Clinical Genomics lab include: